chen-bowen/NBA_Analytics_Project/README.md

 # Predicting the Single Game Win Probability

 As a big-time basketball fan who happens to love data science, I am always quite interested if some of the historical game data could be useful for predicting the outcome of the next game.
 In fact, I did find strong predicted powers from the adavanced statistics provided by basketball-reference.com.
+For a better viewing experience please visit my []()

 Here are something you could find out in this project,